vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 catching up with the hand gripper exercises, I felt a sudden onset of chills and malaise.
 Although I got back to a level close enough to normal, skipping further exercise felt prudent.

+## 2025-10-03: skipping of all exercises, but natural exercise carrying stuff from Amazon Hub Locker

+On Friday 2025-10-03, I skipped all exercises, partly due to health issues, partly due to time-sensitive stuff in the morning, and partly to save time and energy for an Amazon Hub Locker trip later in the day.

+Walking back from the Amazon Hub Locker at ASUC Berkeley, I carried in my hand a suitcase weighing about 10.5 kg and carrying on my sholders a backpack weighing about 3.9 kg; both of them had some of the items from the Amazon Hub Locker pickup.
+I carried the suitcase back rather than wheeling it, but I did have to stop to put the suitcase down several times on the way home.